On sustainability, greenwashing and making conscious choices in your daily life

 - Perfluorooctanesulfonic acid (PFOS)

 Q: Tell us a little about Barkalots materials!

 Something that is important for Barkalot is to choose the right material for the right purpose!
 By doing that you can avoid a lot of unnecessary quality problems, and also get rid of the need for dangerous additives.
 For example, if you wish to make a product flame retardant you can make it out of wool, which is flame retardant by itself in its molecular structure.
 Instead of adding flame retardant additives which are often toxic both for you and the environment.

 Safe to use materials for hoomans, children and pets

-It’s of course prior to us that our products and materials are safe for our four-legged friends!
+It’s of course a priority to us that our products and materials are safe for our four-legged friends!
 However, it’s equally important that it is not harmful for their pawrents and mini pawrents.
-In a lot of homes you find toddlers and dogs playing around, sometimes even with the same toys.
-It’s therefore always on the top of our minds to produce products that meet the requirements necessary to be handled by dogs, grownups and kids!
+In a lot of homes you find toddlers and dogs playing, sometimes even with the same toys.
+That's why it's always on the top of our minds to produce products that meet the requirements necessary to be handled by dogs, adults and kids!